5 Tips For Preparing For That Long Road Trip

 Fluid Levels and Leaks

 Check and adjust all battery, coolant, oil, power steering, and transmission fluid levels as necessary.
 Inspect the ground underneath the vehicle for fluid leaks and make sure to fix them before hitting the road.
-A leak can appear like a small issue, but it might be a sign of a larger problem.
+An oil (or any kind of) leak can appear like a small issue, but it might be a sign of a larger problem.
 Better safe than sorry!

 The RV Exterior